shekkizh/TensorflowProjects/README.md

 ---
 ##Results
- - Generative Adversarial Networks - Implementation of DCGAN on Flowers dataset and celebA dataset.
+ - Generative Adversarial Networks - Tensorflow implementation of DCGAN on Flowers dataset and celebA dataset.
 Used [carpedm20](https://github.com/carpedm20/DCGAN-tensorflow) and [Newmu](https://github.com/Newmu/dcgan_code)'s DCGAN code for reference.
 The sample outputs below are the generated images - Results in increading order of epochs from left to right.

 	CelebA